August 20, 2015 | 5 minutes read( 843words)

-ISOs (incentive stock options) are only eligible for employees.
-They provide more flexibility with your tax plan because they are not taxable at vesting.
+(incentive stock options) can only be granted to employees.
+They allow more flexibility with your tax strategy because they are not taxable at vesting.
 Also, they have a lower tax burden than NSOs do because they are not subject to ordinary income tax on the difference in value between the exercise price and the fair market value (FMV) of the stock.

-NSOs (non-qualified stock options) can be granted to anyone, not just employees.
+(non-qualified stock options) can be granted to anyone, not just employees.
 They are taxable at vesting.
-NSOs are commonly used to compensate non-employees including consultants, board members, and directors.
+NSOs are commonly used to compensate consultants, board members, and directors.

-The way an equity grant is structured can be far more important than the total amount given.
+The way equity is structured can be far more important than the total amount given.
 Here are standard terms you should expect to see included in stock plans:

 Vesting — The process by which you accrue non-forfeitable rights to equity.
-Vesting protects companies from founders and employees who leave early and rewards those working for the long-term.
-Founder vesting is also required for many VC applications.
+Vesting protects companies from founders and employees who leave early and rewards those who stay for the long-term.
+Founder vesting is also a requirement for many VCs.

-The current industry standard for vesting programs is a four year schedule with monthly vesting over that period and a one year cliff.
+The current industry standard is a four year schedule with monthly vesting over that period and a one year cliff.
 The cliff is the time period that must pass before any founders’ or employee’s equity vests.

-Accelerated vesting — Options vest immediately if certain events occur.
-This can be structured as a single or double “trigger.”
+— Options vest immediately if certain events occur.
+This can be structured as single or double “trigger.”
 For example, options vest if the company is acquired or they vest if the company is acquired and the employee is fired as a result.

-For most startups, an equity grant is a key part of compensation.
+For most startups, equity grants are a key part of compensation.
 They also impact valuation and are a factor in negotiating startup financing terms with investors.
 It pays to have a good understanding of how they work and which ones to offer when.

 Deborah Adeyanju is Content Strategist & Social Media Manager at Early Growth Financial Services (EGFS), an outsourced financial services firm that provides small to mid-sized companies with day-to-day accounting, strategic finance, CFO, tax, and valuation services and support.
 Prior to joining EGFS, Deborah spent more than a decade as an investment analyst and portfolio manager with leading financial institutions in New York, London, and Paris.
 Deborah is also a Chartered Financial Analyst (CFA) charterholder.